MyGet/MyGetDocs/Docs.Site/Docs/Reference/Package-Retention.markdown

 * defining the maximum number of stable versions to keep
 * defining the maximum number of prerelease versions to keep
 * defining whether to keep depended packages or not
+* defining whether to allow removal of packages that have downloads

 ![Defining Package Retention Rules](Images/package-retention-rules.png)

-The first two options are rather obvious as they simply retain the defined number of latest stable or prerelease package versions.
+### Retention Rule for Stable Versions ###

+By defining the maximum number of stable versions to keep, the retention policy will keep the configured number of stable versions and remove other stable versions from the feed.

+### Retention Rule for Prerelease Versions ###

+By defining the maximum number of prerelease versions to keep, the retention policy will keep the configured number of prerelease versions and remove other prerelease versions from the feed.

+### Retention Rule for Package Dependencies ###

+By default, MyGet will never delete packages that are depended on (within the same feed).

-The last one is different: when enabled, we blindly delete packages that are older than version *X* (as defined in the first two rules), even if there are still packages depending on it.
+When this retention rule is enabled, we will blindly delete packages that are older than version *X* (as defined in the first two rules), even if there are still packages depending on it.
 This can put you into trouble and cause [package not found](../How-To/package-not-found-during-package-restore) messages during package restore.
 For this very reason, the option is **disabled** by default.

+### Retention Rule for Package Downloads ###

+By default, MyGet's retention policies will remove all packages that match any of the above conditions.
+Sometimes you may want to keep package versions that have at least one download: it means these packages are being used and should remain available on the feed.
+Enabling the this retention rule will prevent retention policies from removing packages that have at least one download.

 ## Custom package retention rules using webhooks